 - Close: Hides the Spy window.
 Spy is configured by default to show itself again when the next enemy player is detected.
-Alternatively you can type /spy show to manually show the addon.
+Alternatively you can type /spy show to manually show the Spy Window.

 As enemy players are detected they will be added to the Nearby list.
-Clicking buttons in the list will target the enemy player (this only works when you are out of combat).
 Hovering over entries in the list will display a tooltip with the enemy player's details, including the last seen time and location.
-Right-clicking buttons displays a drop down menu which will allow you to manually:
+Right-clicking on them will displays a drop down menu which will allow you to:

-- Remove the enemy player from the Nearby list.
+- Remove the enemy player from the Nearby ist.

-- Add/remove the enemy player to/from your Ignore and Kill On Sight lists.
+- Add/remove the enemy player to/from your Ignore or Kill On Sight list.

 - Announce the enemy player's details to a chat channel of your choice.

 - Set multiple Kill On Sight reasons, if the player is on your Kill On Sight list.